vyadh/langtons-ant/README.md

 Features
 --------

-Multiple ants
+* Multiple ants
-Multiple colours (levels of grey)
+* Multiple colours (levels of grey)
+* Heat-map style shading (by repeating patterns, see example below)
-Arbitrary turn strategies (such as LLRR or RRLLLRLLLRRR)
+* Arbitrary turn strategies (such as LLRR or RRLLLRLLLRRR)

 Screenshot
 ----------